Lets Talk About Yes

 Sexual consent means that each person freely agrees to join in.
 Being silent or not saying no is not the same as giving consent.
 Lack of resistance or clothes do not define consent either.
 And consent doesn’t mean signing a contract – it doesn’t need to be expressed with words – but it must be explicit and enthusiastic.

-We aim to change the so called ‘rape culture’ that normalises and even justifies rape in our societies.
+We aim to change the so called ‘rape culture’ that normalizes and even justifies rape in our societies.

 What do we want?